Published on September 15th, 2013 | by Ruben10

 - Decrease of the ethanol metabolism: the flor yeast (especially montuliensis and rouxii) will consume part of the alcohol, up to one degree of alcohol per year if it is not refreshed by the solera system.
 Dropping below 14 degrees will result in a bota desmayada (fainting cask) which is highly susceptible to bacteria and unwanted yeasts.

-- Decrease of glycerol: flor yeast will use it as a carbon source to support its growth.
+- Glycerol decrease: flor yeast will use it as a carbon source to support its growth.
 Therefore, biologically aged sherries will contain virtually no glycerol.
 As it usually adds weight and body to a wine, Manzanilla and Fino will appear more delicate even at similar strength.

 - Increase of acetaldehydes: up to 1000 milligrams per liter, twenty times more than a typical sobretabla.
 This will show as a yeasty or chalky aroma, nuts and notes of overripe (cider) apple.
 It is considered the best marker of biological aging, and it is inhibited mostly by montuliensis and rouxii.
 Apart from acetaldehyde, flor will also increase the content in other aroma compounds such as higher alcohols, lactones, and terpenes.
 They will impart other typical flavours like green almonds, salty notes and Mediterranean herbs.